geekuillaume/nodejs-api-kickstarter/README.md

 <br/>
 <br/>

-This is a project based on NodeJS and Koa (and some other libs) implementing a REST API to authenticate users and let them manage TODOs stored in a SQL database.
+This is a project based on NodeJS and Koa (and some other libs) implementing a REST API to authenticate users and let them manage TODOs stored in a PostgreSQL database.
 It's easy to extend and provides you the best developer experience possible with a lot of nifty things already configured.

 It's meant to be used with a front-end consuming the API like a mobile app or a SPA built with for example [React](https://reactjs.org/), [Angular](https://angular.io/) or [Vue](https://vuejs.org/index.html).